Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 Anyone who’s into family history, even a little bit, knows how hard it is to pass up old photos at tag sales and flea markets.
 Instead, you want to adopt them all and give them names.
 So when our contributor Sunny Jane Morton found five photos together at an antiques store near Kirtland, Ohio, she snatched them up and issued a challenge to Family Tree Magazine: Could we confirm the identities of these people and determine how they fit together?

-And we turned to you, dear readers, posting the photos on our blog at .
+And we turned to you, dear readers, posting the photos online.
 Many of you set your own research aside, poring through census, marriage and death records for relationship clues.
-Photo Detective Maureen A. Taylor also weighed in to analyze date evidence in light of your research.
-Putting it all together creates a fascinating family tale and a model for solving your own photo mysteries.
+Putting it all together creates a fascinating family tale (the Langs) and a model for solving your own photo mysteries.

 Clues to Use

-Taylor starts every photo inquiry the same way: “At first, I ignore what’s written on an image, because captions aren’t always correct.
-Instead, I look for clues as to when and where the images were taken.”
+Start every photo inquiry with this advice: Ignore what’s written on an image, because captions aren’t always correct.
+Instead, look for clues as to when and where the images were taken.
 That means studying the type of photo (print, tintype, etc.), clothing shown and photographer’s information.
-You can see some of these clues pointed out on pages 56 and 57.
-Added up, they date the childhood pictures to around the turn of the 20th century, and the photos of the young women to about 1910 to 1920.
+Added up, these clues date the childhood pictures to around the turn of the 20th century, and the photos of the young women to about 1910 to 1920.

 We also can identify a place, thanks to the photo imprint from the J.E.
 Gearing studio in Covert, Mich.
 Covert township is in Van Buren County, in western Michigan on the shore of Lake Michigan.
 It’s at least 300 miles from Morton’s home in northeastern Ohio.
 The Lang family may have a Kirtland connection, but it’s also possible a collector transported them there.
 You can look up the name of photographers and studios in censuses and city directories to narrow a time frame.
 We didn’t find any records listing Gearing’s photo studio in Covert.
 We did, however, find an 1895 marriage record for photographer John E. Gearing in Van Buren County, along with an 1898 divorce record.
 His wife had filed, accusing him of desertion.